Sagoia/FBX2glTF/README.md

 - Install CMake
 - Install Visual Studio 2019 with C++ Desktop Development.
 - Install [FBX SDK](https://www.autodesk.com/developer-network/platform-technologies/fbx-sdk-2019-2)
-version 2019.2 from Autodesk website and set installation path.
+version 2019.2 from Autodesk website.
-- Install open source package from [Vcpkg](https://github.com/microsoft/vcpkg).
+- Install [Vcpkg](https://github.com/microsoft/vcpkg), set system path and integrate with Visual Studio
-- Checkout all need submodule.
+- Open prj folder, open `FBX2glTF.sln`, choose `debug` or `release` build, choose `x86` processor (you can build `x64` by your own config).
+Edit `FBX SDK` include and lib path (if you change path)
-- Open prj folder, open `FBX2glTF.sln`, choose `debug` or `release` build, press build.
+- Press build and wait.
+Some scripts will start automatically, it will be closed until it finished.

 ## Conversion Process